 MTD & SAP B1

-SAP are in the process of providing a solution to address the compatibility requirements for digital communication forms with HMRC for SAP Business One.
+SAP are in the process of creating a solution.
+This will address the requirements for digital communication forms with HMRC for SAP Business One.

 SAP Business One version 9.3 PL08 will contain a solution with application changes relevant for MTD compliance and readiness.
-This means that all SAP Business One users will need to upgrade to 9.3.
-Companies already on version 9.3 will simply patch upgrade.
-If you are not yet on version 9.3 you must upgrade before the end of January 2019 so that you are ready for patch 08 when it’s released.
+Therefore, all SAP Business One users will need to upgrade to 9.3.
+Companies already on version 9.3 will simply need a patch upgrade.
+If you aren’t on version 9.3 you must upgrade before the end of January 2019 so that you are ready for patch 08 when it’s released.